What Kind of Doctors Treat Chronic Fatigue Syndrome?

 One of the hallmark signs of CIRS is molecular hypometabolism—a state where the body’s mitochondria are unable to produce energy efficiently.
 This metabolic dysfunction closely mirrors the energy production issues seen in chronic fatigue syndrome, leading some researchers to propose that CFS could be a form of CIRS.

-A study published in Surviving Mold highlights the role of molecular hypometabolism in both CIRS and CFS, suggesting that this metabolic impairment may be a common thread linking the two conditions.
+A study published on Surviving Mold highlights the role of molecular hypometabolism in both CIRS and CFS, suggesting that this metabolic impairment may be a common thread linking the two conditions.
 This discovery has significant implications for treatment, as it points to the possibility that addressing the underlying inflammation and biotoxin exposure in CIRS could also help alleviate the symptoms of chronic fatigue syndrome.

 Why This Matters: A New Perspective on Treatment